The Benefits of a New Hire Process Flow Chart

 No one wants to wade through all the forms and minutiae to make sure a new hire’s legally allowed to work for you, but it’s a necessary part of any new hire process flow chart.
 There’s no way around it, but there are a few things you can do to make sure the process is as painless as possible.
-One thing you can do is ensure your onboarding forms are covered before day one, before the employee ever enters the office.
+One thing you can do is ensure your onboarding forms are covered before Day 1, before the employee ever enters the office.
 It’s what as many as 83% of companies in a recent SHRM poll do, and for good reason.
 When all of these things are taken care of, you’re free to move on to more important matters, like:

 Introduce them to the Company